-If your only additional income is a maintenance payment, the first $\in$ 95.23 per week of that maintenance payment is counted in full as means when calculating entitlement to Rent Supplement.
-Any maintenance payments in excess of $\in$ 170.23 ( $\in$ 95.23 max maintenance limit + $\in$ 75 'additional household income') will be assessed as 'additional household income', with the amount over $\in$ 170.23 disregarded at 25% of its value.
+The first \in 95.23 per week of a maintenance payment is counted in full as means when calculating entitlement to Rent Supplement.
+Any maintenance payments in excess of \in 170.23 (\in 95.23 max maintenance limit + \in 75 'additional household income') will be assessed as 'additional household income', with the amount over \in 170.23 disregarded at 25% of its value.